nfdi-de/section-metadata-wg-onto/recommendations/E_Used_Terminologies/README.md

 1. TS4NFDI will import collections from Semantic Farm, reducing the need for them to implement duplicate collection curations
+2. Semantic Farm can be accessed programmatically, and implicitly sets the standards for which metadata need to be collected about each ontology, thereby reducing the burden of NFDI Section Metadata to create more recommendations, and supporting NFDI consortia and their members in capturing important information
-2. NFDI Section Metadata will create a dashboard for the NFDI directorate for reporting purposes
+3. NFDI Section Metadata will create a dashboard for the NFDI directorate for reporting purposes

 ## Results